strategineer/personal-website/content/tabletop/fist/jepstein_island.md

 - FIST operatives can insert themselves onto the island by already being planted on the island when the Cult attack happens, parachuting in, stealth submarining...
 - Security Room with island-wide CCTV coverage might be useful.
 - Lighthouse has Kenton and Jordan and would provide good sniper recon position.
-- HIND helo landed on the docs, need to find the keys.
+- HIND helo landed near the Port, helo pilot with keys must be nearby.

 **Espionage**